Marketing91

 Some of the reasons behind the importance of comparative analyses are-

-Also Read Competitive Strategies - Definition, Limitations, and the Importance
+Also Read Strategic Goals - Definition, Importance and Examples

 1. It helps identify patterns and trends that are otherwise difficult to see: By comparing two or more data sets, we can easily identify patterns and trends that may otherwise remain hidden.
 This helps us better understand complex topics and draw meaningful conclusions.